 In this study and for the reasons explained below, I use the 2% random and nationally representative sample of the 2011 Census of Iran.
-Statistical Center of Iran (SCI) is the main organization in charge of gathering micro datasets in Iran.
+The Statistical Center of Iran (SCI) is the main organization in charge of gathering micro datasets in Iran.
 It has been collecting the national census every ten years starting in 1956 and every five years since 2006.
 The latest one available is the 2011 census.
 The military exemption law for age 59 was implemented between 2001 and 2011.
 The 2011 census includes individuals that were affected throughout the whole period.
-This is one advantage of this dataset.
+This is one advantage of this dataset that makes it suitable for this study.
+Another advantage is that it is available to the public at IPUMS-International.17